 Extend your lease

-Although there isn't a legal right for Shared Owners to extend their lease, we know this is something that is important to our customers, and we have an informal process in place for you to follow.
-If you own 100% of your property you may also choose to use this option.
+Although there isn't a legal right for shared owners to extend their lease, we know this is something that is important to our customers, so we have an informal process in place for you to follow.
+If you have staircased to 100% ownership of your property you may also choose to use this option.
 There’s also a formal (or statutory) process outlined for 100% owners, however the fees and charges will be considerably higher.
 Both lease extension procedures result in a 90-year extension with no further ground rent.

 Which process applies to you?